 - Voter suppression

 - Spam, deceptive practices, and scams

-YouTube’s Monetization policies apply to creators who are part of the YouTube Partner Program (YPP) and have the ability to run ads and adopt other monetization products to earn money for their channel.
+YouTube’s Monetization policies apply to creators who are part of the YouTube Partner Program (YPP) to adopt monetization products to earn money for their channel.
 Participating channels have to meet eligibility requirements as well as follow our monetization policies and advertiser friendly content guidelines.
 Failure to do so means limited or no ads will appear against content.

 How does YouTube treat ads with political content in different parts of the world?